 WHEREAS, LPHA has requested financial assistance from OHA to operate or contract for the operation of LPHA’s public health programs;

-WHEREAS, OHA is acquiring services under this Amendment for the purpose of responding to the state of emergency declared by the Governor on Saturday, March 7, 2020 and pursuant to the Major Disaster Declaration number DR4499OR as a direct result of the COVID-19.
+WHEREAS, if OHA is acquiring services for the purpose of responding to a state of emergency or pursuant to a Major Disaster Declarationfrom FEMA.
 OHA intends to request reimbursement from FEMA for all allowable costs.

 WHEREAS, OHA is willing, upon the terms and conditions of this Agreement, to provide financial assistance to LPHA to operate or contract for the operation of LPHA’s public health programs;